brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-The simple technique of mapping transactions to units of work works well in most cases, but it breaks down in cases where we start to manipulate non-local state that lives outside of our database.
-For example, during the lifetime of our HTTP request we might want to charge a user's credit card through Stripe, or provision a new server with AWS.
+The simple technique of mapping transactions to work units works well in most cases, but breaks down when we start to manipulate non-local state that lives outside of our database.
+For example, we might want to charge a user's credit card through Stripe, or provision a new server with AWS.

-If the request fails, the transaction of course can only roll back our local changes, and any foreign state we mutated continues to exist.
-This is made even worse because if we did persist some information about the foreign state we changed, that information is rolled back along with the rest of the transaction.
-That foreign state is now orphaned, and that might mean we execute a costly operation like charging a user or provisioning a server and now know nothing about.
+If the request fails, the transaction of course can only roll back local changes, so foreign state changes continue to exist.
+This is made worse because if we had persisted some information about those changes, like the identity of the user whose credit card we charged, that information is lost with the transaction rollback.

+That foreign state is now orphaned, which means that we might have a credit card charge or provisioned server that we now know nothing about.

 ---